SonarSonic/DrawingBotV3/docs/source/pfms.rst

         Allows you to choose the type of shapes to create the drawing with.

             - Rectangles: All of the rectangles will be linked by sharing a corner segment, which means this setting is still fast to plot.
-            - Ellipses: All ellipses will end in similar positions but won't be linked so will require more pen lifts, may change in the future.
+            - Ellipses: All ellipses will end in similar positions but won't be linked so will require more pen lifts.
+May change in the future.

 **+ Inherits settings from:**